Anas-Mohamed-Abdelghany/Embedded_Projects/README.md

   <img src="https://img.shields.io/badge/License-MIT-green?style=for-the-badge" alt="License: MIT">
 </p>

-Welcome to my collection of embedded C projects, written entirely from scratch without vendor-provided HALs, CMSIS, or high-level libraries.
-This repository demonstrates core concepts in embedded systems programming, from low-level memory manipulation to complex, state-driven applications on ARM Cortex-M microcontrollers.

-The philosophy behind these projects is to build robust, modular, and efficient firmware by directly manipulating hardware registers and understanding the underlying architecture.
+This repository showcases a series of bare-metal C projects developed as part of an embedded systems Course under the guidance of **Eng.
+Hossam** from **Valeo**.
+The collection demonstrates core concepts in embedded programming by building robust, modular, and efficient firmware directly on the hardware without vendor HALs.

 ---